akacmazz/face-morphing-stylegan/README.md

 ## 🎓 Academic Context

-This project was developed as Homework 3 for the **Deep Learning (BLG 561E)** course at Istanbul Technical University, taught in Spring 2025.

 ### Key Contributions

 1. **Systematic Face Generation Pipeline**: Optimized seed selection strategies for consistent high-quality outputs